ALL

 What if my incontinence isn’t getting better?

-Some women with very bad stress incontinence might need surgery.
+If you have very bad stress incontinence, you might need surgery.
 Your doctor might want you to wait until after your cancer treatments to have surgery.
 Many doctors recommend waiting at least 1 year before having surgery for incontinence.

 Your doctor will tell you what surgery is best for you.
 The different types of surgery for incontinence include: